 What you can do until help arrives

-Fire damages have lasting effects upon your property and belongings.
+Fire damages have lasting effects upon your property and belongings, whether it was from a holiday fire in the kitchen or the Christmas lights overheated.
 While our main concern is always your safety and your families safety, a few tips to handle the remaining smoke and soot may help.
 For instance, it is important to call professionals immediately after the fire has been extinguished.
 You should also avoid trying to handle any items that you might think are salvageable.
 Also, staying clear of any property that has not been deemed safe to enter by a professional is incredibly important as well.
 SERVPRO of Louisa, Orange & Madison Counties wants you to feel secure and confident in our teams to get your property back to, "Like it never even happened."

 Have Smoke or Fire Damage?
 Call (540) 513-3111

 - Limit movement in the home to prevent soot particles from being embedded into upholstery and carpets.